 The screenshot above is a chart made by Cloudflare to compare its DNS speed with Google DNS, Cisco OpenDNS and the general DNS providers.

-So, here’s how to change DNS in Windows 10 without going to your modem or router settings.
+The instruction below shows you how to change DNS in Windows 11 or Windows 10 without going into your modem or router settings.

 - Go to Start menu.